DrPaulBrewer/single-market-robot-simulator-app-framework/README.md

 It is assumed that the goal is a comparitive study consisting of, say, simulation data from N different configurations of single-market-robot-simulator and various charts.

-Here is a sampling of framework functions are available to help process a study:
+Here is a sampling of framework functions that are available to help process a study:

 `app.simulations(studyConfig)` Creates an array of new Simulations from the study configuration.